percona/pmm-doc/docs/use/dashboards/dashboard-manage-dashboards.md

 Remember:

-- Always work with cloned copies of PMM dashboards
+- Always work with cloned copies of PMM dashboards.
-- Changes to original PMM dashboards will be lost during updates
+- Changes to original PMM dashboards will be lost during updates.
 - Experimental dashboards may change more frequently, therefore consider re-cloning them after upgrades.

 ## Create dashboard folders

-Folders help you organize and group PMM dashboards, especially useful for numerous dashboards and multiple teams using the same PMM instance.
+Folders help you organize and group PMM dashboards, making it easier to manage numerous dashboards and accommodate multiple teams using the same PMM instance.

 To create a dashboard folder (requires **Admin** privileges):

-1. On the PMM dashboards page, from the side menu, go to <i class="uil uil-plus"></i> **Dashboards > New folder**.
+1. From the side menu, go to <i class="uil uil-plus"></i> **Dashboards > New > New folder**.

 2. Enter a unique name for your folder and click **Create**.